Trail Access Hours:

 What You Need to Know

-The Mount Trashmore Trails and Overlook are closed for the season.
-More than 4,300 people used the trails and visited the overlook this year.
+The Mount Trashmore Trails and Overlook are closed due to site construction work and improvements.
+More than 4,300 people used the trails and visited the overlook last year.

-After the season closure, work on facility improvements, including a new entrance for walkers and bicyclists, public restrooms, trail upgrades, and check-in building remodeling, will begin.
-Site work continues in 2020.
+Site work on facility improvements, including a new entrance for walkers and bicyclists, public restrooms, trail upgrades, and check-in building remodeling, continues.
 The improvements will allow for increased access for visitors and enhance site safety.
 Here is a preview of the site improvements - Facilities Access Improvement Project

 Please be aware and follow the rules.